-Hearing loss charities that make an impactHearing loss charities that make an impact
+Hearing loss charities that make an impactHearing loss organizations for the deaf and hearing impaired

 Many of us at Healthy Hearing think about hearing loss and hearing aids nearly every day.
 For everyone else, the month each year to be aware of all things related to hearing is May.
 It's Better Hearing and Speech Month, and usually we talk about the impact hearing loss has on your health, relationships and career, how to prevent hearing loss and how to best treat hearing loss if you already have it.
 But, what if you want to make a difference in the world for people who have hearing loss, would you know where to start?